Dutch Social Security System

 3. Health Insurance (Zorgverzekering)

 Health insurance is mandatory for all residents, including startup founders and their employees.
-This includes:

 Basic Health Insurance